 The annual reported number of malaria cases in 2016 was 3,380,568 with 715 deaths.
-WHO estimates that the country has recorded an increase of more than 20% in the malaria incidence rate for the period 2010 - 2016, and a more than 20% increase in cases between 205 and 2016.
-Investigating and addressing the key underlying reason for this upsurge will be a key priority for 2018.
+With the overall increase in the estimated malaria incidence between 2010 and 2016, WHO projects that the country will record an increase in malaria incidence by 2020 and has experienced a more than 20% increase in cases between 2015 and 2016.
+Investigating and addressing the key underlying reason for this upsurge is a key priority for 2018.